jhan125/aws-cloud-practitioner-essentials/module10/module10-notes.md

 ***1) Operational excellence***

--> focus on running workloads
+-> focus on running workloads effectively and gain insights into their operations

 e.g automating changes with deployment pipelines, or responding to events that are triggered.